the-technat/WALL-E/docs/sway-de.md

 ```

 ## System Utilities

 As the intro says, sway is not anything.
 We need some good tooling to be productive.
 We already put our sway config inf place.
 Sway's config is optimized to work with a specific set of tools, so we need to install and configure them now.

 ### Fonts

 We start with fonts, because some applications depend on those fonts.
 There is project called [Nerd Fonts](https://www.nerdfonts.com/) that collects fonts all over the place and patches them for developer use.

 In their words:
 > Nerd Fonts patches developer targeted fonts with a high number of glyphs (icons).
 Specifically to add a high number of extra glyphs from popular ‘iconic fonts’ such as Font Awesome, Devicons, Octicons, and others.

 We can install all of them on our system like so:

 ```bash
 yay -aS nerd-fonts-complete
 ```

-But this takes a while, the repo with all the fonts is quite big.
+But this takes a while, the repo with all the fonts is huge.

 ### Alacritty

 We already installed alacritty (and use it now for setup), but we haven't configured it.
 Alacritty has a config file in yaml where we can set some exiting things that make us more productive (yes, also fonts ;)).

 So let's install the config file:

 ```bash
 cd ~/WALL-E
 stow alacritty